Vmlweb/MEAN/README.md

 # MEAN Stack Template

-Quick and simple template to get up and running with a MEAN stack web application inside of docker.
+Quick and simple template to get up and running with a MEAN stack web app inside of docker.

 ## Features

-  * Docker and Compose Based
+  * Docker or Compose Based
   * Grunt Workflows (Dev & Dist)
   * JS, Angular and CSS Minify
   * Jade and Stylus Templates